4d/docs/versioned_docs/version-19-R7/Concepts/shared.md

 - adding or removing object properties,
 - adding or editing values (provided they are supported in shared objects), including other shared objects or collections (which creates a shared group, see below).

-However, all modification instructions in a shared object or collection must be surrounded by the [`Use...End use`](#use-end-use) keywords, otherwise an error is generated.
+All modification instructions in a shared object or collection require to be protected inside a [`Use...End use`](#use-end-use) block, otherwise an error is generated.

 ```4d
  $s_obj:=New shared object("prop1";"alpha")